The only place in New Zealand with a population decline

 While regions such as Northland had rocketed ahead with 18 per cent growth in the five years to 2018, the coast's population had slipped by 1.8 per cent, close to where it was 13 years ago.

-The region's flat-lining population was all the more worrying because of the fall in the number of children aged 15 or younger - down 9 percent since 2013.
+The region's flat-lining population was all the more worrying because of the fall in the number of children aged 15 or younger - down 9 per cent since 2013.

 However, Buller High School principal Andrew Basher said things were not as bad as many predicted they would be after hundreds of redundancies at Stockton Mine and the closing down of the Holcim cement plant.